 Once I’ve applied for an Annual Practising Certificate (APC) how long does it take before I get it?

-Assuming you meet the criteria, and there is no further information required, you will likely receive your APC within two to five working days.
+Assuming you meet the criteria, and there's no further information required, you'll likely receive your APC within two to five working days.

 During the APC renewal period staff will process nearly 10,000 applications – it’s a very busy time, so please be patient.
-If you have any queries, we recommend you check the website details first before phoning or emailing.
+If you have any queries, we recommend you check the website details first (including the FAQs) before emailing (it's the best way to get in touch at this time).

 Can my employer pay for my Annual Practising Certificate without me paying for it first and having to ask them for a reimbursement?